Locks of Love

 Locks of Love is a 501(c)(3) nonprofit charity that provides custom-made hair prosthetics to disadvantaged children up to the age of 21 who have suffered hair loss as a result of medical conditions, such as alopecia, burn trauma, and cancer treatment.
 They are provided to the children free of charge, and they may receive a new one every two years until they turn 21 years old.
 Locks of Love says that, despite rumors to the contrary, children and their families are never charged for the hair prosthetics they receive.
 Locks of Love accepts donations of human hair, and it also accepts financial donations.

 History

 Locks of Love was founded by Madonna W. Coffman on May 28, 1997.
 Coffman was a registered nurse who had suffered from alopecia in her twenties.
-Coffman's daughter also had allopecia and lost all her hair at the age 4.
+Coffman's daughter also had alopecia and lost all her hair at the age 4.
 Locks of Love received a determination of its 501(c)(3) status from the Internal Revenue Service in December 1997.
 By September 2006, Locks of Love had provided about 2,000 wigs to recipients completely free of charge.